Skip to main content

 Minimal lifecycle example:

-import { GraphRAGEngine } from '@framers/agentos/rag/graphrag';
+import { GraphRAGEngine } from '@framers/agentos/cognition/rag/graphrag';

 const engine = new GraphRAGEngine({